bontaq/coupons/README.md

 Hoogle is unlike anything else we have, and is a type-directed search for functions (though it does more, too).
 If you're trying to solve something like, "How do I collect only the good values from this list of Maybes," all you have to do is search for `[Maybe a] -> [a]` and it comes back with your answer: `catMaybes`.

-But that's not all!
-You can run Hoogle [locally](https://github.com/ndmitchell/hoogle/blob/master/docs/Install.md) so that results include your code.
-Just like that you have a type-searchable and documented codebase.
+You can also run Hoogle [locally](https://github.com/ndmitchell/hoogle/blob/master/docs/Install.md) so that results include your code.
+This gives a type-searchable and documented codebase.

 Typed holes are a useful feature for feeling out what the types should be.
-If you put a `_` in front of something, like `test = 1 + _something`, then on building or loading the code into the Repl, Haskell will give you information about what the type _could_ be and information about all the surrounding types.
+If you put a `_` in front of something, like `test = 1 + _something`, then on building or loading the code into the Repl, Haskell will give you information about what the type could be and information about all the surrounding types.

 ### Testing
 There's 44 tests, on the first run they take about 10 seconds.
 On the next run and after, about 5 seconds.
 For both of those, it's mostly compiling time.
 If there's no need to recompile, actually running the tests takes 0.047 seconds.
 They all run in parallel.

-The above numbers are from actually the _slowest_ way to run the tests while working, by using the command line `stack test`.
+The above numbers are from actually the slowest way to run the tests while working, by using the command line `stack test`.
 The faster and preferred way is to run them in the Repl, which with since you're skipping compilation, takes less than 1 second to go from code change -> test results.

 The tests for the [RuleRepository](https://github.com/bontaq/coupons/blob/main/src/Domain/RuleRepositorySpec.hs) run through both using a real database and a pure equivalent.
 Higher level tests like in the [ServiceSpec](https://github.com/bontaq/coupons/blob/main/src/ServiceSpec.hs#L182) can choose to use the real database or pure equivalent.